GrammaticalFramework/gf-core/doc/gf-people.md

 [John J. Camilleri](http://johnjcamilleri.com), and [Inari Listenmaa](https://inariksit.github.io/).

+This page is otherwise not up to date.
-For detailed data about contributors to the code repositories, see [here (gf-core)](https://github.com/GrammaticalFramework/gf-core/graphs/contributors) and
+For detailed data about contributors to the code repositories since 2007, see [here (gf-core)](https://github.com/GrammaticalFramework/gf-core/graphs/contributors) and
 [here (gf-rgl)](https://github.com/GrammaticalFramework/gf-rgl/graphs/contributors).